mjy9088/run-on-change/README.md

 npx run-on-change
 ```

-It will automatically transplie the jsx file **on file changes**
+It will automatically transplie the jsx file **on file changes** (s.jsx and listed in list.txt)

-Each array's first element is command array, and rests are files.
+Each array's first element is commands array, and rests are files.

 If file is object with `{type: "text"}`, It will watch all files listed in the `file`.

+Each elements of commands array are command array.

 First element of command array is actual command, rests are parameters

-To pass file's name as argument, pass number 0 as parameter
+To pass file's name as parameter, pass number 0 as parameter